kalharbi/appsrepo/mongodb_driver/README.md

     -v, --verbose                    Causes the tool to be verbose to explain what is being done.

 ### Examples:
--   Get all public descriptions of Camera apps and save the results in text files at ~/camera_apps_descriptions/.
+-   Get all public descriptions of Camera apps and save the results in text files at ~/camera_apps_descriptions.

-        ruby ./mongodb_driver.rb ~/camera_apps_descriptions/ --permission android.permission.CAMERA
+        ruby ./mongodb_driver.rb ~/camera_apps_descriptions --permission android.permission.CAMERA

-- Get the desciption of all apps with permissions and save the results in text files at ~/camera_apps_descriptions/
+- Get the desciption of all apps with permissions and save the results in text files at ~/permission_apps_description/

-        ruby ./mongodb_driver.rb ~/permission_apps_description/ --permission android.permission.CAMERA
+        ruby ./mongodb_driver.rb ~/permission_apps_description